DheerajShrivastav/decentralized-grant-program-dapp/README.md

 ### Core Technologies Used:
 - Frontend: NextJS, TailwindCSS
-- Backend: NextJS
+- Backend: NextJS, solidity
 - Database: Postgress
 - APIs: Groq
-- Hosting:
+- Hosting: vercel

 ### Sponsor Technologies Used (if any):
 - [✅] **Groq:** _We used Groq to evaluate the proposals_